Xilinx/Vitis_Libraries/motor_control/docs/src/benchmark/FOC_sensor.rst

 Other AXI-lite Parameter is all setting to zero in the first mode in simulation.

-File Based Simulation of FOC IP's result is shown blow.
+File Based Simulation of FOC IP's result is shown below.

 .. code-block:: bash